EuPathDB/vagrant-irods_ebrc/README.md

 Dependency on EBRC Yum Repository
 -----------------

-The iRODS software provisioning depends on EBRC's private yum repository.
-You will need to be within EBRC's IP subnets in order to do the provisioning.
+Some of the modules rely on EBRC's private yum repository (ebrc_java_stack, ebrc_maven_stack).
+You will need to be within EBRC's IP subnets in order to provision these.
 Once the virtual machines are provisioned you can work with them anywhere.
-This dependency on the restricted yum repo will be removed if and when RENCI establishes their public repository as part of the iRODS 4.2 release.

 Preference for Landrush Plugin and OS X
 -----------------

-The installation of the resource server (rs1) depends on the `ies.irods.vm` hostname being resolvable to the IP address of the iCAT-enabled-server (ies).
+The installation of the consumer server (consumer1) depends on the `provider.irods.vm` hostname being resolvable to the IP address of the provider (provider).

 The landrush plugin provides a DNS infrastructure that includes entries each of the guests.
-With this DNS in place, a single `vagrant up` command will sequentially and seamlessly prepare each `ies`, `rs1` and `client` guest.
-That is, by the time `rs1` needs to talk to the IES server, `ies.irods.vm` will be configured and resolvable in DNS.
+With this DNS in place, a single `vagrant up` command will sequentially and seamlessly prepare each `provider`, `consumer1` and `client` guest.
+That is, by the time `consumer1` needs to talk to the provider server, `provider.irods.vm` will be configured and resolvable in DNS.
 This infrastructure is best supported on OS X and not at all on Windows hosts.
 See the landrush documentation for further explanation.

-With out the DNS provided by the landrush plugin you will need to `vagrant up --no-provision` each box separately, manually cross-reference the guests in `/etc/hosts` files and then manually provision with Puppet in `ies`, `rs1`, `client` order (see **Manual iRODS Installation** in this document).
+Without the DNS provided by the landrush plugin you will need to `vagrant up --no-provision` each box separately, manually cross-reference the guests in `/etc/hosts` files and then manually provision with Puppet in `provider`, `consumer1`, `client` order (see **Manual iRODS Installation** in this document).

 Manual iRODS Installation